KazaiMazai/Puredux/README.md

 ## Why

-Develop an iOS app with a UDF Puredux engine using only clean UI, state, actions, and reducers, while handling side effects separately.
+Develop an application using Puredux, incorporating pure state, actions, and reducers, with a clean stateless UI, while managing side effects separately.

 ## Table of Contents